2017 Subaru Forester Buyer's Guide

 Consensus: Its go-anywhere attitude is tailor-made for fans of the great outdoors

 The Unofficial Compact SUV of Dirt and Snow

-Disproportionately popular in colder areas of the country - and with the outdoorsy set - Subaru's compact SUV has been completely redesigned for 2014.
-The 2014 Subaru Forester is now more competitive with small SUV stalwarts like the Honda CR-V and Ford Escape, but it still offers a superior all-wheel drive system - as standard equipment - that makes it especially appealing to those who experience traction deficiencies on a seasonal basis.
+Disproportionately popular in colder areas of the country and with the outdoorsy set, Subaru's compact SUV continues to grow increasingly competitive with segment stalwarts like the Toyota RAV4 and Ford Escape.
+But the Subaru Forester's calling card remains a superior all-wheel-drive system favored by those who experience traction deficiencies on a seasonal basis.

 Build and Price

-Forester pricing starts at under $23K for the 2.5i manual (add $1K for CVT automatic), and can exceed $36,000 if buying the 2.0XT Touring.
+Forester pricing starts just over $23K for the base model and can exceed $38,000 fully loaded.
 Regardless of investment, Subaru's historically high resale values ensure you'll get a good chunk of your money back.
-Build your own 2014 Subaru Forester right here at KBB.com and we'll help you pay the right price.
+Build your own 2017 Subaru Forester to unlock its Kelley Blue Book Fair Purchase Price, 5-Year Cost to Own and more.

-The Subaru Forester also offers a better-than-most AWD system, but most compact SUVs are as capable as most buyers will ever need them to be.
-Check out our 2014 Compact SUV overview to see all your choices and get up to speed in a hurry.
+The Subaru Forester offers a better-than-most AWD system, but most compact SUVs are as capable as most buyers will ever need them to be.
+Check out our Compact SUV Buyer's Guide to see all your choices and get up to speed in a hurry.